 Suppose you aim to provide consulting services to your clients.
 In that case, you should identify potential opportunities and educate your clients on how to implement changes strategically.

 You can conduct the consulting sessions via a web conference call.
-The charges are usually determined hourly, depending on the experience, market, and service.
+The charges are usually determined hourly, depending on the experience, target market, and service.

 Conversion tracking and implementation are some of the other services that you provide to your clients.
 It is the least time consuming yet incredibly valuable for your customers.
 That being said, helping customers install codes on their sites also allow you to retain more clients.